Femme Fatale (Akina Nakamori album): Stage performances

-Charting performance
+Chart performance

 The album reached number 1 on the Oricon Weekly Album Charts and sold over 268,800 copies.
 The sales numbers makes Nakamori's the lowest sold album during her stay in the recording label Warner Pioneer.
 The album remained at number 30 on the Oricon Album Yearly Charts in 1988.
 It's Nakamori's second album (after Stock, #14), which remained in the Yearly Album Charts in 1988.

 Track listing

+Covers

+Hong Kong male group Grasshopper covered Heartbreak in Cantonese version and was recorded in the album Our Grasshopper in 1989 under Universal Music Group.